diego-tobalina/PancakeSwapBot/README.md

 `const bet = roundBullAmount < roundBearAmount ? 'bull' : 'bear';`

-To increase the bet amount the bot uses this strategy (check the .env to modify the multiplier)
+To increase the bet amount the bot uses this strategy (check the .env to modify the multiplier and the initial bet amount)

 `https://en.wikipedia.org/wiki/Martingale_(probability_theory)`